Kentucky Science & Engineering Foundation

 Grant in 2021

-GMJ Technologies, founded in 2018 and based in Seattle, Washington, specializes in developing microanalytical technologies for biopharmaceutical and biomedical applications.
-The company focuses on creating robust analytical tools and integrated technologies that enhance proteomics and protein-based biologics workflows.
-By streamlining research, development, and manufacturing processes, GMJ Technologies aims to advance the capabilities of analytical methodologies in the life sciences sector.
+GMJ Technologies is a Seattle-based company founded in 2018 that specializes in the development of microanalytical technologies tailored for biopharmaceutical and biomedical applications.
+The company focuses on creating robust analytical tools and integrated technologies that aim to enhance proteomics and streamline analytical workflows for protein-based biologics.
+By innovating in research, development, and manufacturing processes, GMJ Technologies seeks to revolutionize the analytical landscape within the biopharmaceutical sector.

 Akanocure Pharmaceuticals